 Just imagine you woke up one morning to find a soft mass of fatty tissue bulging out from under your skin’s surface.
 This growth is not painful.
 In fact, it has been growing slowly and steadily over a period of time.
 Could it be a cancerous growth?
-That is not necessarily so – this fatty growth is a Lipoma.
+That is not necessarily so.
+This fatty growth is often a lipoma.

-A Lipoma may not look very attractive, especially when it is bulging out from an exposed portion of your body.
-Nevertheless, it is never going to cause you any discomfort.
-You are also not going to see it swollen, inflamed or tender.
+A lipoma may not look very attractive, especially when it is bulging out from an exposed portion of your body.
+Nevertheless, it is rarely going to cause you any discomfort.
+You are also not going to see it swollen, inflamed, or tender.
+That said, having a growth appear on your body can be frightening.
+Here's everything you need to know about these growths and how to manage them.

 Now that you know more about Lipomas and the possible reason for their appearance on your body, get them checked by a doctor right now!